 Retail Prices

-At baseline, QAACTs were more expensive than non-artemisinin therapies in all pilots except Madagascar (Exhibit 1).
-In all other pilots, median price per AETD was US$2.47 to US$5.99 for QAACTs, but was only US$0.14 in Madagascar, reflecting the presence of a pre-existing national ACT subsidy program.
-Baseline median price per AETD of non-artemisinin therapies ranged from US$0.31 to US$1.39 in all pilots at baseline, making them the least expensive treatment category everywhere but Madagascar.
+At baseline, quality-assured ACTs were more expensive than non-artemisinin therapies in all pilots except Madagascar (Exhibit 1).
+In all other pilots, median price per adult equivalent treatment doses was US$2.47–$5.99 for quality-assured ACTs.
+In Madagascar the price was only US$0.14, reflecting the presence of a preexisting national ACT subsidy program.
+Baseline median price per adult equivalent treatment doses of non-artemisinin therapies ranged from US$0.31 to US$1.39 in all pilots at baseline, making them the least expensive treatment category everywhere but Madagascar.

-There were substantial falls in median QAACT price in six of the eight pilots, ranging from US$1.28 to US$4.82 per AETD (p < 0.0001).
+There were substantial decreases during the study period in median quality-assured ACT price in six of the eight pilots, ranging from US$1.28 to US$4.82 per adult equivalent treatment doses (p < 0.0001) (Exhibit 1).
 In Madagascar there was a price increase of US$0.46 (p = 0.0009).
-In Uganda, we could not reject the null hypothesis that endline and baseline QAACT prices were the same (p = 0.2647).
-At end line, median QAACT price was US$0.58 to US$1.96 across the eight pilots, which was equivalent to less than a quarter of their baseline levels in three pilots and less than half of their baseline level in three additional pilots.
+In Uganda we could not reject the null hypothesis that end-line and baseline quality-assured ACT prices were the same (p = 0.2647).
+At end line, the median quality-assured ACT price was US$0.58–1.96 across the eight pilots, which was equivalent to less than a quarter of the baseline levels in three pilots and less than half of the baseline level in three other pilots.

-We also observed price changes in other antimalarial categories.
-However, the magnitude of the reductions in prices of other antimalarial categories was much smaller than that of the declines in QAACT prices everywhere but Niger.
-Prices of non-artemisinin therapies decreased by US$0.03-0.13 in three pilots and increased by US$0.17 in one pilot (p < 0.0001 to p=0.0022).
-In the remaining four pilots, there were some apparent decreases in non-artemisinin therapy prices, but there was no statistical evidence that baseline and endline prices differed (p = 0.4414 to p=0.9323).
+We also observed changes in the prices of drugs in other antimalarial categories.
+However, the magnitude of the reductions in these prices was much smaller than that of the declines in prices of quality-assured ACTs everywhere except Niger, where the price for non-artemisin therapy increased by US$0.17 (p = 0.0022) (Exhibit 1).
+Prices of non-artemisinin therapies decreased by US$0.03–0.13 in three pilots (p < 0.0001).
+In the remaining four pilots, there were some apparent decreases in non-artemisinin therapy prices, but there was no statistical evidence that baseline and end-line prices differed (p = 0.4414–0.9323).

-Non-artemisinin therapies were the cheapest treatments in all pilots at end line except Tanzania mainland and Kenya where median QAACT prices were equal to those of non-artemisinin therapies.
+Non-artemisinin therapies were the cheapest treatments in all pilots at end line except in Tanzania and Kenya.
+In those two pilots, median quality-assured ACT prices were equal to those of non-artemisinin therapies.

-[Exhibit 1]

-In addition to the change in QAACT prices overall, there were substantial decreases in rural and urban areas in all pilots except Madagascar and Uganda (web appendix (16)).
-At baseline, QAACTs were cheaper in rural areas compared to urban areas in all pilots.
-In six pilots, decreases in QAACT prices were larger in urban areas compared to rural areas.
-At end line, QAACTs were still less expensive in rural areas compared to urban areas in all pilots other than Nigeria and Uganda.
+In addition to the change in overall prices for quality-assured ACTs, there were substantial decreases in prices in rural and urban areas in all pilots except Madagascar and Uganda (for further details, see the Appendix).[16]
+In all pilots at baseline, quality-assured ACTs were cheaper in rural areas compared to urban areas.
+In six pilots, decreases in prices were larger in urban areas compared to rural areas.
+At end line, in all pilots except Nigeria and Uganda, quality-assured ACTs were still less expensive in rural areas compared to urban areas.

-Exhibit 2 examines QAACT prices in relation to RRPs for AMFm co-paid QAACTs that were in place in all pilots but Madagascar.
-RRPs were set at different levels for each age band, and were promoted through communications campaigns (9).
-RRPs for adult packs ranged from US$0.43 in Nigeria to US$0.93 in Ghana (2010 US$ equivalent).
-In Ghana, Kenya, Tanzania mainland and Zanzibar, the median and 25th percentile price for adult QAACT formulations was equal to or just above the RRP.
-In all other pilots, the median exceeded the RRP, markedly so in Uganda.
+Recommended retail prices were set at different levels for each age range and were promoted through communication campaigns.[9]
+Recommended retail prices for adult packs of malaria pills ranged from US$0.43 in Nigeria to US$0.93 in Ghana.
+In Ghana, Kenya, Tanzania, and Zanzibar, the median and 25th percentile prices for adult quality-assured ACT formulations were equal to or just above the recommended retail prices (Exhibit 2).
+In the other three pilots, the median prices exceeded the recommended retail prices, markedly so in Uganda.

-[Exhibit 2]

 Relative Retail Markups

-At baseline, non-artemisinin therapies had the highest relative retail markups in all pilots, with median markups ranging from 40.0%-81.8% (web appendix (16)).
-Median relative retail markups were 33.3%-50.0% for QAACTs.
+At baseline, non-artemisinin therapies had the highest relative retail markups in all pilots, with median markups of 40.0–81.8 percent (for more details, see the Appendix).[16]
+Median relative retail markups for quality-assured ACTs were 33.3–50.0 percent.